adobe/aio-cli-plugin-app/README.md

                                        configuration file

   --version                            Show version

-  --workspaceId=workspaceId            Specify the Adobe Developer Console Workspace id to import the configuration from

 DESCRIPTION
   If the optional configuration file is not set, this command will retrieve the console org, project, and workspace